-Newborn blood testing identifies almost all cases of PKU.
+Newborn blood testing identifies almost all cases of phenylketonuria.
 All 50 states in the United States require newborns to be screened for PKU.
 Many other countries also routinely screen infants for PKU.

-If you have PKU or a family history of PKU, your doctor may recommend screening tests before pregnancy or birth.
+If you have PKU or a family history of it, your doctor may recommend screening tests before pregnancy or birth.
 It's possible to identify PKU carriers through a blood test.

 Testing your baby after birth

-A PKU test is conducted a day or two after your baby's birth.
+A PKU test is done a day or two after your baby's birth.
 The test isn't done before the baby is 24 hours old or before the baby has ingested some protein in the diet to ensure accurate results.

 - Phenylketonuria.
 Genetics Home Reference. http://ghr.nlm.nih.gov/condition=phenylketonuria.
 Accessed Oct.
-6, 2011.
+12, 2014.

 You Are ...
 The Campaign for Mayo Clinic